Cecil Malone: Early years and military service

 Malone was born in Dalton Holme, a parish in the East Riding of Yorkshire, on 7 September 1890.
 He was the son of the Reverend Savile L'Estrange Malone and Frances Mary Faljomb.
+His maternal grandmother Selina Jenkinson was a daughter of Charles Jenkinson, 3rd Earl of Liverpool.
 He was related to the sisters Constance Markievicz and Eva Gore-Booth.

 Malone was educated at Cordwalles School in Maidenhead before joining the Royal Navy in 1905 and went through officer training at Royal Naval College, Dartmouth.
 On 15 March 1910, he was confirmed as a sub-lieutenant having previously been acting in that rank.
 In 1911, he was part of the second course approved by the Admiralty to attend Naval Flying School, Eastchurch.
 He was promoted to lieutenant from sub-lieutenant on 15 December 1911.

 Malone earned his Royal Aero Club certificate (No. 195) on 12 March 1912.
 In the Army Manoeuvres of 1912, Malone flew a twin-engined triple-screwed Short biplane.
 He is also noted for flying off the forecastle of HMS London steaming 12 kn.

 During the First World War, Malone commanded Royal Naval Air Service (RNAS) planes in the Cuxhaven Raid on 25 December 1914.
 From August 1914 to March 1915, he captained HMS Engadine, a cross-channel steamer converted to a seaplane carrier.
 From March 1915 to April 1916, he captained HMS Ben-my-Chree, another steamer converted to a seaplane carrier.
 Under Malone's command, seaplanes from Ben-my-Chree were the first on record to carry torpedoes and they torpedoed three enemy vessels in 1916.
 Malone then took over command of the East Indies and Egypt Seaplane Squadron, for which he was awarded the Fourth Class of the Order of the Nile.

 Malone was appointed to the Plans Division of the Admiralty in 1918 before becoming the First British Air Attache at the Embassy of the United Kingdom, Paris.
 In this capacity, he was the Air Representative of the Supreme War Council in Versailles in 1918.
 He was awarded Officer of the Order of the British Empire (OBE) for his war efforts.